 Citrus fruits such as lemons and limes have an alkalizing effect on the body.
 Try drinking a glass of warm water with lemon first thing in the morning to get an alkaline boost.

-Meat, processed foods, beans, and a number of fruits and veggies are acidic so try reducing these as much as possible, but again balance is everything.
+Meat, processed foods, beans, and several fruits and veggies are acidic so try reducing these as much as possible, but again balance is everything.

 Using natural products on our skin and reducing chemicals when cleaning will help keep our pH levels balanced as well.

-If you’d like to make your own cleaning products I share what I use in these posts:
+If you’d like to make your cleaning products I share what I use in these posts:

 Homemade all-purpose cleaner